alla-sahithya/Optimizing-Airbnb-Pricing-Strategy-in-New-York-City-for-Hosts/README.md

 **Styling:** Applied custom styling for the Streamlit app, including a coloured background for the title.

 # Instructions to set up and run the code:
 1. Setup:
-• Install required packages: ‘streamlit’, ‘pandas’, ‘xgboost’, ‘matplotlib’, ‘seaborn’, ‘scikitlearn’, ‘plotly’.
+• Install required packages: ‘streamlit’, ‘pandas’, ‘xgboost’, ‘matplotlib’, ‘seaborn’, ‘scikit-learn’, ‘plotly’.
 • Also, confirm if you have the ‘ABC_NYC_2019.sv’ dataset.
 In case you want to use a new data set, you just have to change the dataset name in line 18 of the code in custom.py file (you can open the file from vs code to edit, if required).
 • Make sure that you have all the necessary columns.